josippapez/twig-go-to-definition/README.md

 - `{{ block('name') }}` - Navigate to block definitions
 - Variable references in `{{ variable }}` syntax
 - Variable definitions in `{% set %}` and `{% for %}` loops
+- **Find All References** - Right-click to find all usages of templates, blocks, or variables
+- **Template Outline** - View template structure in VS Code's outline panel
-- Template and block auto-completion
+- Template and block auto-completion with smart filtering
 - Real-time error detection for missing templates and blocks

 ## Requirements